 Bespoke Mental Health Canada is approved by the Canadian Psychological Association to offer continuing education for psychologists.
 Bespoke Mental Health Canada maintains responsibility for the program.

-After viewing this workshop live on November 3rd, 2023, participants have the option to complete an evaluation form in order to be eligible to receive a certificate confirming the number of credits awarded.
+After viewing this workshop, participants have the option to complete an evaluation form and a workshop knowledge quiz in order to be eligible to receive a certificate confirming the number of credits awarded.
 This certificate will be sent via email.

-Participants who complete this workshop are eligible to receive 1.5 CE credits.
+Participants who completed this workshop are eligible to receive 1.5 CE credits

 Students*: $48 CAD +tax